Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Introduction

 To tackle the noise of data implicitly, regularized methods have been introduced.
-A common assumption is that if two data points are close in the original space, their representations should be close to each other too.
+A common assumption is that the representations of two data points that are close should be close too.
 To preserve the local geometrical structure in the representation, graph regularizers are imposed.
 Gao \textit{et al.} \cite{gao2010local} proposed a sparse coding method which exploits the dependence among the feature space by constructing a Laplace matrix.
 Zheng \textit{et al.} \cite{zheng2011graph} also proposed a graph regularized sparse coding to learn the sparse representations that explicitly takes into account the local manifold structure of the data.
 More recently, Yin \textit{et al.} \cite{yin2015dual} proposed a low-rank representation method that considers the geometrical structure in both the feature space and the sample space.
 As many measurements in experiments are naturally nonnegative, there are also some nonnegative matrix factorization variants with graph regularization \cite{cai2011graph, zhang2011novel}.

 Probabilistic approaches are natural ways to account for different types of noise in data.
 Tipping and Bishop \cite{tipping1999probabilistic} first introduced a probabilistic PCA (PPCA) method, and showed that PCA could be derived from a Gaussian latent variable model.
-PPCA assumes that the underlying distribution of noise is independent and identical Gaussian distribution (IID), and the maximum likelihood estimation leads to a PCA solution.
+PPCA assumes that the distribution of noise is independent and identical (IID) Gaussian distribution.
 This probabilistic framework allows various extensions of PCA.
-For example, Bishop extended PCA by a Bayesian method \cite{bishop1999bayesian} (BPCA) and showed that the number of retained principal components could be determined automatically as part of the Bayesian inference procedure.
-To handle different types of errors, researchers have also introduced different distributions.
-Zhao and Jiang \cite{zhao2006probabilistic} used the multivariate Student's $t$ distribution to model the noise (tPPCA).
-Their experiments show that tPPCA requires a smaller model size and has better performance than PPCA.
-Wang \textit{et al.} \cite{wang2012probabilistic} introduced the Laplace distribution to model the noise (RPMF), which is more robust to outliers.
+For example, Bishop extended PCA by a Bayesian method \cite{bishop1999bayesian} (BPCA) that can automatically determine the number of retained principal components.
+Despite the Gaussian distribution, researchers have also introduced different distributions to handle different types of noise \cite{zhao2006probabilistic, wang2012probabilistic, li2010simple}.
+For example, Wang \textit{et al.} \cite{wang2012probabilistic} used the Laplace distribution to model data with gross errors.
 Li and Tao \cite{li2010simple} employed the exponential family distributions to handle general types of noise.
-Most of those variants assume the underlying distribution of noise is IID.
+Most of those variants assume the distribution of noise is IID.